staple

 24. {{quote-text|en|year=1929|author=M. Barnard Eldershaw|title=House is Built|A House Is Built|section=Chapter VIII, Section ii

-25. A wire fastener used to secure stacks of paper by penetrating all the sheets and curling around.
+26. A wire fastener, made of thin wire, used to secure stacks of paper by penetrating all the sheets and curling around.

-26. A wire fastener used to secure something else by penetrating and curling.
+27. A wire fastener, in any of various sizes, used to secure something else by penetrating and curling.

-27. A U-shaped metal fastener, used to attach fence wire or other material to posts or structures.
+28. A U-shaped wire fastener, made of thick wire, used to attach fence wire or other material to posts or structures.